-Three Structural Reforms (Management priorities) Value-added Structure Reform Behavior Reform Cost Structure Reform Maintain/expand the customer base Transform people/culture Improve capital efficiency Maintain and expand Strengthen every Review our cost structure the customer base by employee's ability to in light of the changes strengthening high implement measures. taking place in the value-added areas. business environment. • Use diverse human resources on •Create a new business model by a global scale.
-Restructure our production, expanding our business domains. • Develop next-generation leaders logistics, and procurement •Strengthen collaboration with and provide opportunities for networks. relearning to employees at all levels. alliance partners.
-Implement job-based management based on job responsibilities and performance at work.
-Eliminate all forms of waste.
+Three Structural Reforms (Management priorities) Value-added Structure Reform Behavior Reform Cost Structure Reform Maintain/expand the customer base Transform people/culture Improve capital efficiency Maintain and expand Strengthen every Review our cost structure the customer base by employee's ability to in light of the changes strengthening high implement measures. taking place in the value-added areas. business environment.
+Use diverse human resources on Create a new business model by a global scale.
+Restructure our production. expanding our business domains.
+Develop next-generation leaders logistics, and procurement •Strengthen collaboration with and provide opportunities for networks. relearning to employees at all levels. alliance partners.
+Integrate our business functions Implement job-based management and streamline the operations of our administrative departments. based on job responsibilities and performance at work. • Eliminate all forms of waste.
 Provide officers and employees with opportunities for relearning.